A Candidate of a Least-Massive Black Hole at the First 1.1 Billion Years of the Universe: Candidate Selection

 \subsection{Data Reduction}

-The data we analyze in this paper are the first CEERS images taken by \textit{the Near Infrared Camera} \citep[NIRCam;][]{Rieke05} on 21 June 2022.
+The data we analyze in this paper are the first CEERS images taken by \textit{the Near Infrared Camera} \citep[NIRCam;][]{Rieke05} on 20 June 2022.
 The CEERS survey employs seven filters of NIRCam (F115W, F150W, F200W, F277W, F356W, F410M, and F444W) that cover 1--5 \micron.
 At the time of writing this paper, the full-band coverage of NIRCam is four pointings (CEERS1, CEERS2, CEERS3, CEERS6) of the NIRCam's $2\arcmin.2 \times 4\arcmin.4$ field-of-views, or 34.5 arcmin$^2$.
-The total exposure times for each filter is about 2835 seconds, while F115W has twice longer exposure times \citep{Finkelstein22}.
-More details of the survey design will be presented by the survey team (Finkelstein et al. in prep.).
+The total exposure times for each filter is about 2835 seconds, while F115W has twice longer exposure times.
+More details of the survey design and the Epoch~1 NIRCam observations of the CEERS program are presented by the ERS team \citep{Bagley22}.

 We downloaded the archival Stage~2 data products from the STScI MAST Portal\footnote{\url{https://archive.stsci.edu/}}.
 The Stage~2 images were processed with the JWST pipeline version 1.5.3 with the pipeline mapping file \textsf{jwst\_0942.pmap} except for F410M and F444W.
 For those two reddest filters multiple pmap files are used (\textsf{jwst\_0877.pmap} and \textsf{jwst\_0878.pmap} for F410M; \textsf{jwst\_0877.pmap}, \textsf{jwst\_0878.pmap}, and \textsf{jwst\_0881.pmap} for F444W), depending on the fields.
 The Stage~2 images were post-processed as follows.
 It is known that the version 1.5.3 pipeline has an issue in the imaging background subtraction\footnote{\url{https://github.com/spacetelescope/jwst/issues/6920}}.
 We first subtracted the global background with \textsf{photutils}'s \textsf{Background2D} function.
 There is a clear horizontal and vertical pattern in the current NIRCam images due to detector readnoise.
 The so-called $1/f$ noise was removed with the script provided by the CEERS team\footnote{\url{https://ceers.github.io/releases.html\#sdr1}}.